 Best for Bonus Cash Back

 The Discover it® Cash Back is an excellent choice for first-time cardholders.
 All Discover cards offer low fees, no annual fee, no foreign transaction fees, and your first late payment fee is waived automatically (after that, up to $39).
 As with many credit cards, the interest rate you receive will vary based on your credit score when you apply, but this card has no penalty interest rate.
 (Most other credit cards will increase your interest rate after a payment is missed.)

 Discover also offers a free monthly FICO score to everyone, even those who are not customers.
 Keeping track of your credit score each month allows you to spot minor problems before they become serious, but as your credit score improves, you’ll be able to upgrade to a better card with more rewards and lower interest rates.
 Another feature that Discover is known for is its 100% US-based customer service, which draws raves from everyone I know, and has resulted in customer service awards.

-This card features rewards in the form of 5% cash back at different places each quarter like gas stations, grocery stores, restaurants, Amazon.com and more up to the quarterly maximum each time you activate.
+This card features rewards in the form of 5% cash back at different places each quarter like grocery stores, restaurants, gas stations, select rideshares and online shopping, up to the quarterly maximum when you activate.
 Plus, 1% unlimited cash back automatically on all other purchases.
 And with all of its cards, Discover is currently matching the rewards earned during your first year as a customer.
 At the end of that year, you will receive a cash back bonus equal to the rewards you’ve already earned.

 Best Cash Back on All Purchases